SFDO-Tooling/CumulusCI/docs/dev.md

 At Salesforce.org, our product teams often modify the `config_qa` flow to deploy configurations that pertain to large optional features in a package.
-These configurations are subsequently tested by the product\'s Robot Framework test suites.
+These configurations are subsequently tested by the product's Robot Framework test suites.

 To retrieve your own QA configurations, spin up a new org: